Arvin6/twitter-rbac/README.md

       - 2. UPDATE action on tweet X that was requested to be updated.
     - If you check logs, you can also find Access logs pertaining to the login events you made.

+That covers the basic validation.
+Feel free to play around further :)

 ## Database
 - Sqlite3 (for simplicity sake, will prefer postgress for a production grade application)